Costa Rica sloth

 Costa Rica - the ‘Rich Coast’ - is a diminutive country with a worldwide reputation for its wholesale adoption of a safeguarding approach to its natural assets.
 Biodiverse beyond belief, with habitats ranging from tropical coastal wetlands to montane cloud forest, Costa Rica has become synonymous with conservation and an ecological commitment to nature tourism that is without parallel.

-During our 15-day journey from the highlands to the Pacific, we explore this rich diversity thoroughly, with guided walks on forest trails, farm tracks and beaches; boat trips on inland rivers, through mangroves and on the Gulf of Nicoya; and explanatory tours of cocoa and coffee farms.
+During our 15-day journey from the highlands to the Pacific, we explore this rich diversity thoroughly, with guided walks on forest trails, farm tracks and beaches; boat trips on inland rivers, through mangroves and on the Gulf of Nicoya, the original Blue Zone where scientists still seek the secrets of not quite eternal but certainly longer life and explanatory tours of cocoa and coffee farms.

 From parrots to howler monkeys, via toucans, scarlet macaws and hummingbirds to three-toed sloths, anteaters and iguanas, we expect to see a remarkable number of animals and a fantastic array of tropical flowers, including beautiful orchids, all from the comfort of first-class lodges and hotels.